Growth of k-dimensional systoles in congruence coverings: Strongly orthogonal rank

+Following Tits \cite{Tits66}, algebraic groups of type $\An_1$ defined over a number field $K$ fell into three types associated to quadratic forms, Hermitian forms, and quaternion algebras, respectively.
+Moreover, in this case all the three types can be obtained as groups of units of quaternion algebras over $K$ (see \cite[Chapters~2 and 7]{MaclReid03} for a detailed description).
+Over the reals the group $\mathrm{A}_\alpha(K\otimes_\Q\R)$ is isogenous to $\SL_2(\C)^a\times\SL_2(\R)^b\times \SO(3)^c$ with $2a + b + c = [K:\Q]$.

 Our notion of strong orthogonality is a generalization of strongly orthogonal root systems.
-Recall that a subset $\Delta$ of a finite root system $\Phi$ is called a \emph{strongly orthogonal subset} if $\alpha \pm \beta \not\in \Phi\cup\{0\}$, for any two roots $\alpha, \beta \in \Delta$, and a subset $\Delta$ is called a maximal strongly orthogonal if it is strongly orthogonal and is not properly contained in any other strongly orthogonal subset.
+Recall that a subset $\Delta$ of positive roots in an irreducible finite root system $\Phi$ is called a \emph{strongly orthogonal subset} if $\alpha \pm \beta \not\in \Phi\cup\{0\}$, for any two roots $\alpha, \beta \in \Delta$, and a subset $\Delta$ is called a maximal strongly orthogonal if it is strongly orthogonal and is not properly contained in any other strongly orthogonal subset.
+In particular, the condition $\alpha \pm \beta \not\in \Phi\cup\{0\}$ implies that any two roots in $\Delta$ are orthogonal to each other with respect to the inner product defined by the Killing form.
 If the group $\G$ associated to $M$ is a split $K$-group, then the sets $\Psi$ defined above are given by the strongly orthogonal subsets of the $K$-root system of $\G$ (see more details in the proof of Proposition~\ref{prop:sor} below).

 The strongly orthogonal root systems previously appeared in various sources.
 They were first introduced by Harish-Chandra in his work on representations of semisimple Lie groups \cite[Part~II, Section~6]{HC56}.
-The maximal orders $N(\Phi)$ of the strongly orthogonal root systems were computed by Hee Oh in \cite{Oh98}, they are given in the following table:
+The maximal orders $N(\Phi)$ of the strongly orthogonal root systems were computed by Hee Oh in \cite{Oh98}, they are given in Table~\ref{table:sor}.
+Notice that for the types $\Bn_n$, $\Cn_n$, $\Fn$, $\Gn$, $\En_7$, and $\En_8$ we have $N(\Phi) = \rank(\Phi)$.

+In general setting, the homomorphisms $\rho_\alpha$, $\alpha \in \Psi$, define a family of Lie subalgebras $\mathfrak{r}_\alpha$ of the Lie algebra $\mathfrak{g}$ of the algebraic group $\G$ (see \cite[Chaper~III]{Humph75}).
+Since the images of different $\rho_\alpha$ mutually commute, the commutators of the elements from different $\mathfrak{r}_\alpha$ are zero.
+Hence different $\mathfrak{r}_\alpha$ are orthogonal $K$-subspaces of $\mathfrak{g}$ with respect to the inner product defined by the Killing form.
+Therefore, considering $\mathfrak{g}$ as a vector space over $K$, we can choose a basis of $\mathfrak{g}$ such that the subspaces $\mathfrak{r}_\alpha$ are linearly independent.
+We now choose an embedding of $\G$ into $\GL_n$ compatible with this $K$-structure.
+This defines the group of integral points of $\G$ up to commensurability.

 \begin{example} Let $f = x_1^2 + x_2^2 - \sqrt{2}x_3^2 + x_4^2 - \sqrt{2}x_5^2$ be a quadratic form in $\R^5$ of signature $(3,2)$.
 It is defined over the field $K = \Q(\sqrt{2})$ and the Galois conjugate form $f^\sigma$ for the non-identity embedding $\sigma: K\to\R$ is positive definite.
 Therefore, the group $\G = \SO(f;K)$ is an anisotropic $K$-group and there are no strongly orthogonal $K$-roots.
 On the other hand, the strongly orthogonal rank $r_1(\G) = 2$ is equal to the real rank of the symmetric space of $\G(\R)$.
 The associated $K$-homomorphisms $\rho_1, \rho_2: \G_1 = \SO(g;K) \to \G$, with $g = y_1^2 + y_2^2 - \sqrt{2}y_3^2$, are given by the maps of $y_1, y_2, y_3$ to $x_1, x_2, x_3$ and $x_1, x_4, x_5$, respectively. \end{example}